a-sh-dev/mern_diy_grooming/README.md

 # DIY Grooming

-A team based project with the { W.A.N.T } team – Coder Academy FX1 Melbourne 2021
+A team based project with the { W.A.N.T } team – Coder Academy FX1 Melbourne 2021 to create a full-stack web application.

-### Briefly about the project
+### About the project

 The Notting Hill neighbourhood management approached us to help them create an online blog, dedicated to dog owners in the community.